openstack/oslo.messaging/doc/source/supported-messaging-drivers.rst

 Support
 ~~~~~~~

-* Must have at least two individuals from the community commited to
+* Must have at least two individuals from the community committed to
   triaging and fixing bugs, and responding to test failures in a timely
   manner.